Djones4822/pyTeamUp/README.md

 # pyTeamUp
 Python API wrapper for TeamUp API.
 In early stages, only has event and calendar objects implemented.

-**version**: 0.1.0a
+**version**: 0.1.5a

 ## Features:
  * Pythonic access to TeamUp calendars and events.
  * Simple interface for gathering subcalendars and event containers.
-Can also create an event by passing an event ID or delete and event by gathering the event as an Event object and calling `event.delete()`
+ * Simple interface for creating and deleting events with `Calendar` object
- * Event Object features simple interface for updating event properties
+ * `Event` Object features simple interface for updating event properties
  * Batch mode for reducing api calls for updating multiple event properties
  * If pandas is present, Calendar can return events as Series objects and event collections as DataFrame objects